-Our Benefits Advice Service can help you claim the benefits, tax credits or allowances to which you are entitled if you are blind or partially sighted and living in Northern Ireland.
+Our Welfare Rights service can help you claim disability related benefits, income related benefits and other concessions available to you if you are blind or partially sighted and living in Northern Ireland.

 The benefits system can seem very confusing.
 It's not always easy to know what you qualify for or what to write on the form.
 We offer a confidential benefits check and advisory service free of charge for blind and partially sighted people.
 Our qualified advisers can provide information on the full range of social security benefits, tax credits and other allowances or concessions available to people with sight loss.
 We can assist you in claiming your full entitlement and support you in any appeal you may have to make.

-The service is available by appointment over the telephone, or in any of our premises in Omagh, Coleraine, Derry/Londonderry or Belfast.
-In exceptional circumstances we may also be able to arrange home visits.
+The service is available by appointment over the phone or in any of our premises in Omagh, Coleraine, Derry/Londonderry or Belfast.

 Ben recently came to us for help with claiming Social Security benefits after experiencing sudden sight loss.
 Read an account of Ben's story:

 Read our benefits and concessions factsheets for loads of helpful information.